-This week at SAPPHIRE Orlando I was deep in conversation with a customer about how to make scorecards more actionable when he said something like:
+I was deep in conversation with an executive about how to make scorecards more actionable when he said something like:

 I understand that I should focus on KPIs that are red and trending down but, honestly, I don’t trust the data.